Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cleaving Models

 We next let $\theta_p^i\in[0,1]$ denote the proportion of produced cellobiose produced by $e_2^i$ that is made available to everyone.
-Then, similar to \eqref{Tsyst}$_5$, the equations for the total mass $p(t)$ of cellobiose available to everyone are
+Then, as in \eqref{Tsyst}$_5$, the equation for the total amount $p(t)$ of cellobiose available to everyone is

 where $\gamma^j$ is the predation rate of $p$ by $n^j$, and $\gamma_p$ is the decay rate of $p$.